 Color can be used to evoke emotion—anger, joy, sadness, excitement—and give a deeper meaning to the works of great artists that we view.

 Common Questions about the Psychology of Color Schemes

 The colors that are most appealing to people are mostly subjective, but according to marketing, they all influence people in different ways.
 Blue is well-liked by most men and is seen as calming.
 Red is thought to invoke urgency or anger.
 Purple connotes royalty, power, and magic.
 Green suggests nature, wealth, and calm.
 Yellow is thought to induce crying in babies.
-Orange can have a cautious affect.
+Orange can have a cautious effect.
 White implies cleanliness and purity.
 Black suggests power, stability, and clarity.
 Grey is a tricky color that points to seniority and structure but can imply depression when used frequently.

 The color of luck is different in various parts of the world.
 In the west, lucky colors are typically green, purple, and blue, while in the east and especially in China, red is the color of luck and green is considered unlucky.

-The best color for a website will depend on the intention of the site (commodities, self empowerment, entertainment), the time of year (summer, spring, fall), the audience of the site (children, teens, men, women) and where the color is placed (title, background, text, header, etc).
+The best color for a website will depend on the intention of the site (commodities, self-empowerment, entertainment), the time of year (summer, spring, fall), the audience of the site (children, teens, men, women) and where the color is placed (title, background, text, header, etc).
 Research has found that women don’t respond well to orange, brown, and grey but favor blue, green, or purple.
-Men share the dislike of orange and brown and also prefer blue or black.
+Men share a dislike of orange and brown and also prefer blue or black.
 People tend to trust when they see the color blue.
-The rest are predictable such as yellow for caution and green for environment.
+The rest are predictable such as yellow for caution and green for the environment.
 Green is also thought to be the best color for conversion elements such as submit buttons.
 White is generally best used for background and black for information.
 Again, though, there is a definite art to combinations.